Training for family carers

 Supporting all aspects of well-being and using techniques to reduce the person’s stress levels can make daily living activities easier to manage.
 The caring role then becomes less frustrating and more rewarding.

-We may offer the course when restrictions allow, so watch this space for updates.
+We may offer the course face to face when restrictions allow, so watch this space for updates.

 Family carer training – Testimonials